 .

 I am an Emily Carter Brooks U.S.A based linguistics writer known for my clear, reader-friendly explanations of English grammar and vocabulary differences.
 I have contributed to multiple online language resources and specializes in spelling variations, pronunciation confusion, and British vs American English comparisons.
-I believes that learning English should be practical, engaging, and stress-free.
+I’m passionate about helping learners improve their English through practical, everyday communication. engaging, and stress-free.